 Fredrik has always been the sporty type and ha enjoyed P.E. since school.

-Even though he has a very technical job, he has always liked to write and has had a hunch for many years that he would eventually write a novel.
+Even though he has a very technical job, he has always liked to write and has, for many years, had a hunch that he would eventually write a novel.

 After discarding several ideas, he finally landed with a topic that felt right.
 He was adamant he wanted to write about something he knew a lot about and could contribute in a special way, and that topic was long-distance running.